CourseChat/openprojects/content/index.md

 ---
-title: Welcome to Quartz
+title: Project Open Collaboration
 ---

-This is a JG new Quartz installation.
+This is an open project list, to allow collaboration in design and implementation

+To create other instances:
 See the [documentation](https://quartz.jzhao.xyz) for how to get started.